 Student of the Month

-The AAYLC wishes to recognize students who are dedicated to academics, extracurricular activities, and community service.
+The AAYLC recognizes students who are dedicated to academics, extracurricular activities, and community involvement.
 We are looking for students in grades 6th through 12th who are excelling and deserve to be recognized.
-If you are a student and would like to be our Student of the Month, please fill out the yellow student application below.
+If you are a student and would like to be our Student of the Month, please fill out the student application below.
 If you want to nominate a student, please use the gray button below.

 Introducing Our Monthly Recipients